azmek/pythonplayprograms/README.md

 # pythonplayprograms
-Play programs for beginners to learn python
+Play programs for beginners to learn python,

+I will be adding more to this repo